California poised to sweeten film tax credits to keep productions from leaving

 Most states now offer lucrative incentives for filming, awarding about $1.5 billion in film-related tax credits, rebates and grants in 2012 â€” up from $2 million a decade ago, according to the newspaper.

-Garcetti, who has made fighting runaway production a priority, flew to Sacramento this week.
+Garcetti, who has made fighting runaway production one of his priorities, flew to Sacramento this week.
 He and several other mayors met with the governor to make their case for more funding.

-"This represents a responsible and significant investment in the future of California's middle-class," said Garcetti.
+"This represents a responsible and significant investment in the future of California's middle-class," Garcetti said.

 Information from: Los Angeles Times, http://www.latimes.com